Mikhail Starostin

 Mikhail Leontievich Starostin (born 24 February 1955) is a former international speedway rider from the Soviet Union.

 Speedway career

 Starostin holds the record for Russian National Championships, winning the title seven times.

-In addition, he won the Soviet Union Individual Speedway Championship five times during the period from 1979 until 1990.
+In addition, Starostin won the Soviet Union Individual Speedway Championship five times during the period from 1979 until 1990.

-He reached the final of the Speedway World Championship in the 1979 Individual Speedway World Championship and the 1982 Individual Speedway World Championship.
-He toured the United Kingdom in 1990 as part of the Russia national team.
+Starostin reached the final of the Speedway World Championship in the 1979 Individual Speedway World Championship and the 1982 Individual Speedway World Championship.

+Starostin never rode in the British leagues during his career but was able to tour Britain during the latter part of his career following the Revolutions of 1989.
+He toured the United Kingdom in 1990 and 1998 as part of the Russia national team.